Lincolnshire lines of the Great Northern Railway: The route for Skegness traffic

 Skegness had proved an extremely popular seaside resort, particularly with excursionists.
 All excursion trains had to reverse at Firsby, and a south curve there was considered essential.
 The Board of Trade sanctioned it for passenger traffic on 24 May 1881.
 Barkstone (later spelt Barkston) North curve was opened on 29 March 1882, enabling through running from Newark and the north towards Lincoln.

 The GNR asked for the doubling of the line from Firsby to Skegness but the Wainsfleet and Firsby Railway was not prepared to find the money.
 Some palliative improvements were carried out in 1883.

 Sutton on Sea

-The Sutton & Willoughby Railway & Dock Co was authorised in 1884 to build from Willoughby on the East Lincolnshire Line to Sutton on Sea and build docks there; authorised capital was £60,000.
+The Sutton and Willoughby Railway and Dock Company was authorised by the Sutton and Willoughby Railway Act 1884 (47 & 48 Vict. c. clxx) to build from Willoughby on the East Lincolnshire Line to Sutton on Sea and build docks there; authorised capital was £60,000.
 The line opened in 1886 but the docks were never built.
 In 1888 the line was extended to Mablethorpe, making a complete loop.